Greta Gerwig on making 'Little Women' 'at the speed of life'

 AP: Every frame is so full of life in “Little Women.”
 How did you give it such vitality?

 Gerwig: I didn’t want it to be beautiful at the expense of being real.
 But I did want it to feel like you wish you can jump inside and live in there or eat it.
 I remember trying to explain that to the gaffer who was like, “You want what?”
-I was like, “I want them to want to eat it.
+I was like, “I want them to want to eat it.”
+A lot of that was in prep.
+We spent a lot of time building shot diagrams and, with the production designer, the costume designer and my (director of photography), plotting out exactly how we were going to see everything and make it bursting with life.
+And then, with the actors, I had two weeks of rehearsal, so I was able to spend a lot of time getting their overlapped dialogue to be specifically correct.
+I wanted it to sound cacophonous but I very much wanted it to be controlled.
+When I was rehearsing with the girls, sometimes it was four people talking all at once, but sometimes it was eight people at once.
+It was almost like an a cappella group.
+I could kind of start them all at once.
+It was this combination of wanting it to feel rich like a painting but not nailed to the floor the way a lot of period pieces can feel heavy, almost like you can tell how expensive the lighting package was.
 I wanted it to feel like it was flying through at the speed of life.

+AP: Instead of following the book’s narrative straight, you crosscut between the March sisters’ adulthood and childhood, lending the film the glow of memory.

+Gerwig: When I was reading the book, there was a kind of doubling of Louisa May Alcott, who wrote the book, and Jo March, who is the writer in the book.
+But Louisa’s life was different than Jo’s life.
+And there’s this quality of: Is that what happened or is that how you wrote it?
+I think that tension is best expressed through childhood being something that’s in a snow globe, that you can’t quite get back to.
+That it’s heightened in memory and maybe also slightly distorted.
+I like playing with time in that way.
+Maybe this is an odd reference, but in Hemingway's “A Movable Feast” he’s writing it from the perspective that it’s all gone, that that marriage didn’t work.
+What happens later colors everything about that.
+I wanted to give some ache to this story.

 Gerwig: I had come across in my research on Louisa May Alcott this stuff that talked about her as a runner.
 She would run every day through the woods of Concord.
 I actually shot a bunch of footage of Saoirse running through the woods but it didn’t end up fitting in the movie, which I’m so sad about.
 Kill your darlings, as they say.
 But I thought: how perfect.
 Louisa May Alcott loved running and I can do this and it’s completely footnote-able and it’s also exactly what I’ve always been interested in.
 It felt like the most modern thing to capture a woman faster than we think they’re allowed to move.